 By 1928, the Kruger Park was being steadily run by a board of directors and it was decided that in order to make the park more accessible, overnight accommodation needed to be built.
-The parks first rondavels, a round hut style of accommodation that is as synonymous with the park as the Big 5, was built at Skukuza, Pretoriuskop and Satara.
+The park’s first rondavels, a round hut style of accommodation that is as synonymous with the park as the Big 5, were built at Skukuza, Pretoriuskop and Satara.
 As more guests visited the park, more accommodation was added for their benefit while the former accommodation used for rangers was also converted into unique accommodation for guests.

 In fact, staying over in the park, in one of the rondavels, was not a popular choice.
 Sure it was a novelty, but the heat was as unbearable as the mosquitoes, which could not be kept out.
 These days, rondavels have fans and some even have air-conditioning.

-Thorn trees and red bush-willow veld
+Thorn trees and red bushwillow veld